 Schedule a Consultation with Dr. Shahin Javaheri

 As you can see, many factors influence the overall cost of a breast augmentation surgery.
 To determine how much your procedure will cost in San Francisco, contact SF Plastic Surgeon today.
-Dr. Shahin Javaheri offers free, comprehensive consultations, so you will have all the information you need to make an informed decision.
+Dr. Shahin Javaheri offers comprehensive consultations, so you will have all the information you need to make an informed decision.

 Common FAQs about Breast Augmentation Surgery Cost

 Below you’ll find the most common questions we hear from clients and our responses.

 According to the American Society of Plastic Surgeons, the average cost of breast augmentation surgery is $3,824.
 This is the base fee and does not include anesthesia, operating room expenses or other related expenses.
 During your consultation, make sure the following costs are included in your quote:

 – Implant type.
 Silicone implants have a higher price tag than saline implants.

 – Anesthesia costs.
 The anesthesiologist will keep you comfortable during the procedure.